Heavy smog in Piccadilly Circus, London, December 1952. (Photo by Central Press/Hulton Archive/Getty Images)

 If you lived in London in those days you had no choice in the air you breathed.
 Of course, no one would normally choose to breath polluted air, unless, that is, you’re a smoker – or a ‘vaper’ which, as everyone knows, means a person who uses e-cigarettes.

-Inhaling the smoke from burning tobacco doesn’t sound like a good idea, but if you feel you have to do it, or something similar to get the equivalent effect, then vaping seems to be the answer – at least according to a certain nutty professor who, in concert with other researchers, has declared that e-cigarettes are, by a nice round figure of 95 per cent, safer than smoking conventional cancer sticks.
+Inhaling the smoke from burning tobacco doesn’t sound like a good idea, but if you feel you have to do it, or something similar to get the equivalent effect, then vaping seems to be the answer.
+This is according to a certain nutty professor who, in concert with other researchers, has declared that e-cigarettes are, by a nice round figure of 95 per cent, safer than smoking conventional cancer sticks.
 Incidentally, Professor David Nutt also thinks hallucinogenic drugs are a good idea for treating depression.

 The Swedish researchers made a further interesting observation about e-cigarettes: the average user takes 230 puffs a day or 84,000 puffs in a year.
 This means, if we assume one sleeps for eight hours and spends two hours a day eating, there are fourteen hours or 840 minutes available for vaping.
 At 230 puffs per day, the vaper will suck the fumes from the e-cigarette device into his or her lungs on average every 3.7 minutes.
 And this is supposed to be 95 per cent safer than smoking?
 It could be a public health disaster waiting to happen.